smok-serwis/seq-log-parser/README.md

 You may not leave `REGEX_PROPERTY`_i_ blank.
 If you have say, `REGEX2` to which you don't need a custom property, just don't define `REGEX_PROPERTY2`.

+You can do the same with `OVERWRITE_CONTENTS`.
+Note that if only `OVERWRITE_CONTENTS` is set, it will apply to all regexes!

 # Metrics